 Step 5: Refine and update

-Creating an ICP isn’t a “once-and-done” project.
-Instead, you should regularly review and update your ideal customer profile to reflect changes in the customer base and the market.
+Creating an ICP isn’t a one-and-done project.
+Instead, it’s a living, breathing document that evolves as your customer base and the market changes.
+That’s why it’s essential to regularly review and update your ideal customer profile to reflect your target customer accurately.

 To sum up, it is essential for any B2B business that wants to increase ROI and foster customer loyalty to create an ideal customer profile.
 Knowing who your ideal customers are, allows you to create content, campaigns, and sales pitches that are specifically tailored to their needs.
 This will help you make sure that your resources are being used in the most efficient manner.